What Does a Periodontist Do?

 How can you tell if you have periodontal disease?

-Knowing the early signs of gum disease is essential, so you can take the needed steps to treat it.
+Knowing the early signs of gum disease is essential, so you can take the needed steps to treat and stop periodontitis.

 So, what symptoms should you be looking for?